GreenleafLab/ArchR_Website/index.md

 # Installation of ArchR

 __ArchR is designed to be run on Unix-based operating systems such as macOS and linux.
-If you are running Windows, the same installation instructions apply but you may run into unexpected issues.__
+ArchR is NOT supported on Windows or other operating systems.__

 ArchR installation currently requires `devtools` and `BiocManager` for installation of GitHub and Bioconductor packages.
 Run the following commands to install the various dependencies used by ArchR: